cjdoherty/inspec_training_courses/InSpec-Developer-Course/README.md

  ![Alt text](../images/NatNetwork_VM_Setup.png?raw=true "NatNetwork VM Setup")

  - Next you need to Select the Shared Folders
- - Click the + symbol to add a new Shared Folder
+ - Click the + symbol to add a new Shared Folder (Make sure you add it to the machine folder, not transient)
  ![Alt text](../images/Add_Shared_Folder.png?raw=true "Add Shared Folder")
  - For Folder Path select the dropdown and select `Other`, navigate to your `~/learn-inspec` folder and select that
  ![Alt text](../images/Select_Shared_Folder.png?raw=true "Select Shared Folder")